 For organisations where noise and dust have been identified as workplace hazards, noise monitoring and dust monitoring is critical to ensure your business is complying with OHS legislation.
-Acute and long-term over exposure to either workplace noise or workplace dust has been found to lead to health problems.
+Acute and long-term overexposure to either workplace noise or workplace dust has been found to lead to health problems.

 Occupational noise-induced hearing loss is a significant health and economic problem in Australia.
 Between July 2002 and June 2007 there were approximately 16,500 successful workers’ compensation claims for industrial deafness involving permanent impairment due to noise (SWA, 2010).
 Dust has also been shown to result in occupational illness.
 Atmospheric dust has been associated with lung disorders and diseases.
 One of these diseases is pneumoconiosis, which is a general term for lung diseases caused by dust inhalation.
 The OHS legislation outlines Occupational Exposure Limits (OELs) / Threshold Limit Value (TLV) for both noise and dust exposure.
 This places a responsibility on employers to implement noise and dust management plans, no matter what the industry.
 At Action OHS Consulting we work with businesses to establish noise monitoring and dust monitoring methodologies that are specific to their needs and operations.
 If you would like further information regarding how Action OHS Services can assist you with noise monitoring and dust monitoring, please do not hesitate to contact us.
-For more information regarding a noise monitoring and dust monitoring, please see below.
+For more information regarding noise monitoring and dust monitoring, please see below.

-Legislative requirements regarding noise monitoring and dust monitoring
+Legislative requirements regarding dust and noise monitoring

 Both the noise monitoring exposure limits and dust monitoring exposure limits are consistent across all jurisdictions in Australia.
-The noise exposure limits have been adopted within the Model Work Health and Safety Legislation.
+The noise exposure limits have been adopted within the Health and Safety Legislation.
 Noise Monitoring – It is legislated across all State jurisdictions in Australia that:

-- Hearing protection is to be provided if the eight hour equivalent continuous A-weighted sound pressure level is not less than 85 dB(A); and,
+- Hearing protection is to be provided if the eight-hour equivalent continuous A-weighted sound pressure level is not less than 85 dB(A); and,

 - If a worker’s exposure to peak noise level reaches 140 dB(C).